 Likewise what another culture can make visible to our own, no matter which ours may be, is the same.

 This is different than “making a video” or managing a campaign.
 Learning to learn is a pre-requisite to effective executive decision making, management, and gaining real world feedback.
-Filmmaking is one means of providing that feedback, from customers, localized communities, and in light of cultural conditioning that can be absent from the daily reckonings of a company.
+Filmmaking is one means of providing that feedback, from customers, localized communities, and in light of cultural conditioning that can be absent from the daily reckonings.